1 Changing the size of MySQL buffers

 between stacks as used memory.
 You can verify this by checking available

-.
-We have tested mysqld
+swap with swap -s.
+We have tested mysqld with commercial

 memory-leakage detectors, so there should be no memory leaks.